DSOs in energy transition

 CO2 Emission Standards for Cars and Vans Regulation

 With the ban of sales of internal combustion engines by 2035 in Europe, DSOs will be central in integrating the electric vehicles into the grids.
+By 2030, 30 million of electric vehicles are expected to be on the EU roads.

 Renewable Energy Directive